What is Shot Peening?

 Applied tensile stress is created when an external force is applied to a component such as compression in springs and gear teeth.

 Shot peening is a process used to produce a compressive residual stress layer and modify the mechanical properties of metals and composites.
-It entails striking a surface with shot with force sufficient to create deformation.
+It entails striking a surface with shot using enough force to create sufficient deformation.
 It is a cold working process in which small spherical shot is blasted or propelled onto the surface of the part being finished.

 Like a peen hammer used by blacksmiths to create a more durable product, the shot peens, or dimples, the surface causing small compression stresses.
 As the shot continues to dimple the surface, those dimples overlap continuously.
 Surface pores can also be closed during the peening process.
-This constant compression stress of the surface strengthens the metal, helping it resist fatigue failures, erosion & galling from cavitation, and helps prevent corrosion & cracking.
+This constant compression stress of the surface strengthens the metal, helping it resist fatigue failures, erosion and galling from cavitation and helps prevent corrosion and cracking.

 Why would you need to shot peen?

-Surface treatment or manufacturing processes like grinding, brake bending, or heat treatment procedures can cause what is called Tensile Residual Stress.
+Surface treatment or manufacturing processes like grinding, brake bending or heat treatment procedures can cause tensile residual stress.
 This type of surface stress in parts lead to low life cycles.

-Shot peening is used across a variety of industries, such as medical, aerospace, and automotive.
-Example workpieces include gear parts, springs, pistons, drill bits, turbine blades, orthopedic implants, landing gear, etc.
+Shot peening is used across a variety of industries, such as medical, aerospace and automotive.
+Example workpieces include gear parts, springs, pistons, drill bits, turbine blades, orthopedic implants, and landing gear.

 Different types of shot peening processes:

-- Regular Shot Peening – Used to induce compressive stress in the surface of parts that are prone to repetitive loads and reduces stress and corrosion cracking.
+- Regular Shot Peening – Used to induce compressive stress in the surface of parts that are prone to repetitive loads and used to reduce stress and corrosion cracking.

-- Shot Peen Forming – This is a process that compresses and extended the superficial surface layer of a part, causing it to bow and change shape.
-It is a purposeful bowing for applications such as the formation of wing flaps, access panels, and fuselage sections.
+- Shot Peen Forming – This is a process that compresses and extends the superficial surface layer of a part, causing it to bow and change shape.
+It is a purposeful bowing for applications such as the formation of wing flaps, access panels and fuselage sections.

 What does the shot peening process look like?

-How to measure the effects of shot peening?
+How do you measure the effects of shot peening?